kashamalasha/nightscout-widget-electron/README.md

 ### Operating systems

 - Compatible with MacOS and MS Windows
-- It wasn't tested on Linux yet, feel free to fork it for testing and using on different OS.
-I will appreciate any pull request.
+- It hasn't been tested on Linux yet.
+Feel free to fork it for testing and use it on a different OS.

 ### Build Native Applications

-You can build a native application for your operating system's preferences from the source code using one of these instruments:
+You can build a native application for your operating system's preferences from the source code using one of these tools:

 - [electron-forge](https://www.electronforge.io/)
 - [electron-builder](https://www.electron.build/) (currently using)